bogongroverchalet/website/_articles/2017-8-8-booking-conditions.md

 If you have any feedback on our policies and procedures, please contact the our [Management Group](/about/contact/#management).

+## Code of Conduct

+The Chalet code of conduct can be seen [here](https://bit.ly/chalet-coc).
+It is also on display in the Chalet.

 ## Winter Party Withdrawal

  - Refunds may be applied for in writing addressed to the BCMG.